Uganda – It has always been the Pearl of Africa.

 Here are the reasons why Uganda is the Pearl of Africa:

-1. Welcoming and Friendly People
+1. Welcoming – Hopidtable and Friendly People

 “The Kingdom of Uganda is a fairy tale.
-The scenery is different, the Climate is different, and most of all, the people are different from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate on Uganda.”
+The scenery is different, the Climate is diClimate, and most of all, the people are different from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate on Uganda.”

 Winston Churchill wrote about Uganda’s Weather and Climate: “the climate is different…from all of Africa.”

-Uganda’s Climate is the best Holiday Weather in all of East Africa.
+Uganda’s Climate is the best holiday Weather in all of East Africa.
 Another reason is that Uganda is the Pearl of Africa.

 4. A Tropical Paradise – Africa’s Tropical Fruit Basket